Holomorphic representation of quantum computations

 In practice, this difference does not manifest in experimental scenarios, because the robust property of the stellar hierarchy is having a stellar rank greater of equal to $n$, rather than exactly $n$ (Theorem~\ref{th:robust}).
 In both the single-mode and multimode cases, the conclusion reached is a lower bound on the number of applications of creation operators necessary to engineer the state, rather than the exact number needed.

-This difference stems from the factorisation properties of the stellar function that become nontrivial for multivariate functions.
-As we show hereafter, these relate to entanglement properties: if a pure quantum state is separable, then its analytic representation is factorisable.
+This difference stems from the factorization properties of the stellar function that become nontrivial for multivariate functions.
+As we show hereafter, these relate to entanglement properties: if a pure quantum state is separable, then its analytic representation is factorizable.

 Recall that in the finite-dimensional case, pure quantum states may be represented by multivariate polynomials (see Sec.~\ref{sec:analytic}).
-This representation is multiplicative with respect to the tensor product, so we obtain the following relation between separability and factorisation:
+This representation is multiplicative with respect to the tensor product, so we obtain the following relation between separability and factorization:

 \begin{lemma} Let $n,d\ge2$, let $I,J\subset\{1,\dots,n\}$ such that $I\sqcup J=\{1,\dots,n\}$, and let us write $\bm z=(z_1,\dots,z_n)\in\mathbb C^n$.
 A pure quantum state of $n$ qudits of dimension $d$ with polynomial representation $\bm z\mapsto P(\bm z)$ with degree at most $d$ in each variable is separable over the bipartite partition $I,J$ if and only if there exist polynomials $P_I$ and $P_J$ over $|I|$ and $|J|$ variables, respectively, such that $P(\bm z)=P_I(\bm z_I)\times P_J(\bm z_J)$, where $\bm z_I=(z_i)_{i\in I}$ and $\bm z_J=(z_j)_{j\in J}$. \end{lemma}